 Address: Birsstrasse 320 A, 4052 Basel

 Eat, drink, and sleep near St. Jakob-Park

 St. Jakob-Park lies right next to a set of railroad tracks and a motorway in an area which is a mix of other sports facilities, light industry, and residential housing.

 St. Jakob-Park Shopping Center is located inside the stadium and offers a few restaurants and cafés, but overall there is little around in terms of eating and drinking, which you can therefore better do in Basel’s city centre.

-If you wish to stay close to St. Jakob-Park, then B&B Auf dem Wolf is an excellent option.
+There are few hotels near St. Jakob-Park, but if you do need to stay close, then the small B&B Auf dem Wolf is an excellent option.
 It lies right next to stadium and gets splendid reviews.
-Hotel Coop Bildungszentrum is an alternative that is also at walking distance, but apart from that the options are limited.
+Hotel Coop is an alternative that is also at walking distance, but apart from that the options are limited.

 Tickets for FC Basel games can be purchased online, or at the ticket office at the stadium.
 Tickets can also be bought at the gates of the stadium on the day of the match.

 FC Basel has the highest attendances of the Swiss Super League, but doesn’t often sell out its home league matches.